Home » Dehydrating » How to Dehydrate Cilantro

 Does cilantro taste like soap?

-For some folks, cilantro tastes like a bright, fresh herb, perfect for Latin and Indian dishes.
+For some folks, cilantro tastes like a bright, fresh herb.
 For others, it can come off as tasting a lot like soap!

 Genetics plays into the way your tongue translates the taste of cilantro!